George Frideric Handel: Arrival

-In June 1710, Handel became Kapellmeister to German prince George, the Elector of Hanover, but left at the end of the year.
+In June 1710, Handel became Kapellmeister to George, the Elector of Hanover, but left at the end of the year.
 It is likely he was also invited by Charles Montagu the former ambassador in Venice to visit England.
 He visited Anna Maria Luisa de' Medici and her husband in Düsseldorf on his way to London.
 With his opera Rinaldo, based on La Gerusalemme Liberata by the Italian poet Torquato Tasso, Handel enjoyed great success, although it was composed quickly, with many borrowings from his older Italian works.
 This work contains one of Handel's favourite arias, Cara sposa, amante cara, and the famous Lascia ch'io pianga.

 Handel went back to Halle twice, to attend the wedding of his sister and the baptism of her daughter, but decided to settle permanently in England in 1712.
 In the summer of 1713, he lived at Mr. Mathew Andrews' estate in Barn Elms, Surrey.
 He received a yearly income of £200 from Queen Anne after composing for her the Utrecht Te Deum and Jubilate, first performed in 1713.

 One of his most important patrons was the 3rd Earl of Burlington and 4th Earl of Cork, a young and extremely wealthy member of an Anglo-Irish aristocratic family.
 While living in the mansion of Lord Burlington, Handel wrote Amadigi di Gaula, a "magic" opera, about a damsel in distress, based on the tragedy by Antoine Houdar de la Motte.

 The conception of an opera as a coherent structure was slow to capture Handel's imagination and he composed no operas for five years.
-In July 1717 Handel's Water Music was performed more than three times on the River Thames for King George I and his guests.
+In July 1717, Handel's Water Music was performed more than three times on the River Thames for King George I and his guests.
 It is said the compositions spurred reconciliation between Handel and the king, supposedly annoyed by the composer's abandonment of his Hanover post.